serverless/blog/posts/2016-11-22-serverless-v1.2.0.md

 It's been two weeks since we started our bi-weekly release cycle.
 Today we're proud to announce the new version 1.2.0 of the Serverless Framework.

-## Using Semver

-Note that we're using [strict Semver](http://semver.org/) for our Serverless Framework versioning.
-This way you'll know when we introduce major features or breaking changes.

 ## Highlights of 1.2.0

 Let's take a look at the release highlights.
 You can find all the changes in the [release changelog](https://github.com/serverless/serverless/releases/tag/v1.2.0).